at Catalyst, We believe in both

 Maryanne joined Catalyst Miami in 2017 in response to the disaster relief needed in South Dade after hurricane Irma.
 As a child of immigrants, Maryanne has always been passionate about social justice, equity, and the importance of intersectionality when empowering communities.
 While at Williams College she focused on border, exile, and diaspora communities, seeking to build bridges and foster solidarity between marginalized peoples.
 She currently serves as a Community Prosperity Coordinator in Homestead in order to ensure that the folks in her community can access healthcare and reach financial stability.

 Mayra joined Catalyst in January 2018 after graduating from Columbia University with a Masters in Public Health in Environmental Health Sciences with a Certificate in Climate and Health.
 She is utilizing her knowledge of climate change and its impacts to coordinate the CLEAR program and build upon existing climate resilience work.
 She holds a Bachelors degree in Public Health from George Washington University and is excited to be a new Miamian.

 Molly comes to Catalyst Miami from the private sector after discovering her passion for community and civic engagement.
 She has experience in public affairs, business development, and commercial real estate.
 Molly graduated with a BS in Psychology from the University of Florida and MS in Real Estate from University of Central Florida.

-Grants Management and Compliance Director
+Grants Accounting and Compliance Director

 Monica moved to Miami in 2003 from Guatemala, where she volunteered for five years in a literacy program helping children and adults.
 While attending college at FIU, she was a part of the FIU Finance and Management Association where she created and promoted free of charge programs that helped develop and enhance the basic financial practices for its members and non-members.
 She is happy to continue to serve the community.